cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

        meantime the entry could have been removed by another thread, so that step 1. would be the right thing to attempt next.

 2.3.2.
-If the values do match, then no concurrent modification has happened and it is safe to
+If the values do match, then no concurrent modification has happened, and it is safe to
        replace the current value of the entry (again, which still is "oldValue") with "newValue".
-       There are some optimizations about values that are atomic in assignment (e.g `int`), but generally the logic is the same.
+       There are some optimizations about values that are atomic in assignment (e.g `int`), but generally, the logic is the same.

 The key takeaway is the following: